FALL 2026 COURSE OFFERINGS

 |||||||

-International Legal Studies The International Legal Studies course delves into the intricate domain of international law.
+International Legal Studies This course delves into the intricate domain of international law.
 Designed to cater to the academic and professional interests of students with a passion for international relations, diplomacy, and the legal sphere, this program provides an in-depth exploration of international law, including historical evolution, international organizations, treaty law, human rights, corporate social responsibility, trade and economic law, dispute resolution, and contemporary legal challenges.
 The program includes practical simulations for real-world application of theoretical knowledge.

 |